crass00/ComicStreamer/README.md

+For now no mac or windows package!

+Help wanted: front-end html/css & webp support in webcomicbook reader used

+Settings: Keep clicking on "tha brain" :-)

+Todo: MySQL support
+      Find a good epub page to jpg converter for ebook support (pdf works great! better then any ebook reader) Fix some gui stuff...

-Tristan79 Work on this fork (januaru 28 2017)
+Tristan79 Work on this fork (januari 28 2017)

 - Fixed bug (appartently source didn't work for months)
 - Added cbt/tar support
 - Patched webp (it does not load in web comic book, haven't tested chunky so converted to jpeg :/)
 - Experimental Cache System (since remote storage could be slow, even usb2 vs ssd :-)

 Tristan79 Work on this fork (may 15 2016)